 Read an article about the De la Mar Apartments at HistoryLink.org.

 The apartment building was listed on the National Register of Historic Places on August 18 1980.
-Read it's nomination for historical designation, which include details about its history and architecture.
-View photos submitted with the nomination.
+It’s nomination for historical designation includes details about its history and architecture.